 - 1. Program must be able to parse HTML, CSS, and JavaScript in a code editor - 1.1.
-The editor will alert the user if the code cannot compile or there are obvious errors within the user's code - 1.2.
+The editor will alert the user if the code cannot compile/be interpreted or there are obvious errors within the user's code - 1.2.
 Must be able to switch editing files - 1.3.
 The user can write into the file displayed in the editor - 2.
 Program must be able to display one or more browsers at a time - 2.1.
-The browser window will update when the user saves their code and display a notification when the user has unsaved changes - 2.1.1.
+The browser window will update when the user saves their code and display a notification when the user has unsaved changes

+- 2.1.1.
 There is an option to preview current code without saving it - 2.2.
 If the browser cannot display the code saved, there should be an error shown to the user in the browser window - 2.3.
 Supported browsers are Firefox, Google Chrome, Safari, and Microsoft Edge - 2.3.1.
 Program must abide by the Terms of Service for each browser supported - 3.
-There are two display options the user can toggle in between while editing - 3.1.
+There are two display options the user can toggle between while editing - 3.1.
 User can toggle between the two display options in either mode - 3.2.
 In both modes, the user can see the console of the browser(s) shown - 3.3.
 A preview mode that uses the whole window to display multiple browser screens - 3.3.1.
 User can split the window into a four-quadrant setup that allows the browsers to be placed on the left/right and top/bottom in a single/double/quadruple sized quadrant - 3.4.
 An editor mode that splits the window between an editor screen and a display screen - 3.4.1.
 The code and browser screens will be displayed on a split-screen vertically so one shows up on the left and the other on the right - 3.4.1.1.
 The two screens locations on left and right are interchangeable - 3.4.2.
 Collapsible hierarchical display of the project files next to the code editor - 3.4.3.
-The user has the option to see the changes in the web page(s) without saving the file - 3.4.4.
-The display screen will only show one browser - 3.4.4.1.
+The display screen will only show one browser - 3.4.3.1.
 The browser window can be changed to the view of a different browser - 4.
 Program must be compatible with both Windows and macOS systems - 4.1.
 Program must work as expected on both systems